jlpteaching/ECS154B/lab1/lab1.md

 You may discuss *high level concepts* with one another (e.g., talking about the diagram), but all work must be completed on your own including drawing the diagram.

 **Remember, DO NOT POST YOUR CODE PUBLICLY ON GITHUB!**
-Any code found on github that is not the base template you are given will be reported to SJA.
+Any code found on GitHub that is not the base template you are given will be reported to SJA.
+If you want to sidestep this problem entirely, don't create a public fork and instead create a private repository to store your work.
+GitHub now allows everybody to create unlimited private repositories for up to three collaborators, and you shouldn't have *any* collaborators for your code in this class.

 # Hints